ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-submitting-changes.rst

        git add the_name_of_file_you_changed.rst
        git commit -m "A short explanation of the change"

 #.
+"Squash" your commmits.
+See :ref:`git-interactive-rebase`.
+There should be onlt one commit for changes related to a given topical change, even if multiple pages wuth changes are involved.

+#.
 Push your commits to your fork on GitHub

    .. code-block:: bash